Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Otavalo Market Days

-The biggest and most popular Otavalo market days are Saturdays, and to a lesser extent, Wednesdays.
-Saturday is the most popular market day, as vendors set up within the Plaza de Ponchos and many of the surrounding streets, and the market fills much of the city.
+The biggest and most popular Otavalo market days are Saturdays and to a lesser extent, Wednesdays.
+Saturday is the most popular market day by far, as vendors set up within the Plaza de Ponchos and many of the surrounding streets, and the market fills much of this small city.
+You can wander the market for hours and still not see everything.

-If you can, try to make a visit on a Saturday to see the Otavalo Ecuador market and town in its glory!
-If you aren’t able to visit on a Saturday, don’t worry – the market is open every day of the week within the Plaza de Ponchos with many vendors!
+If you can, try to make a visit on a Saturday to see the Otavalo Market and the town in its glory!
+If you aren’t able to visit on a Saturday, shoot for a visit on Wednesday.
+However, if your Ecuador itinerary just won’t allow for a visit on either of these days, don’t worry – the market is open every day of the week within the Plaza de Ponchos with many vendors!

 Regardless of the day you visit, try to go early!
 While the Otavalo market hours are not officially kept, there is much more hustle and bustle in the morning, with vendors starting packing up in the mid-afternoon around 4 pm.